-- 9.5.1 The focus of discussion here is minimising per-capita emissions from the built environment, given that matters relating to per capita transport emissions are discussed below under 'Transportation'. - 9.5.2 A key consideration is that higher density development can give rise to opportunities to design-in and deliver new heat networks, linking heat sources (e.g. waste heat from industry or tube-train breaking or ambient heat from the ground or water sources, captured via heat pumps) and heat users, e.g. offices and residential areas, which together will have a good constant demand for heat across a 24 hour period.
+- 9.5.1 The focus of discussion here is minimising per-capita emissions from the built environment, given that matters relating to per capita transport emissions are discussed below under 'Transportation'. - 9.5.2 A key consideration is that higher density development can give rise to opportunities to design-in and deliver new heat networks, linking heat sources (e.g. waste heat from industry tube-train breaking; ambient heat from the ground or water sources, captured via heat pumps) and heat users, e.g. offices and residential areas (with particular opportunities where residential and employment uses are closely integrated, leading to a relatively constant demand for heat across a 24 hour period).
 For example, London Borough of Lewisham has recently completed work to explore the potential for delivery of a fifth generation heat network as part of the regeneration of Catford town centre. - 9.5.3 In this light, there is support for: three transformation areas; other areas for high density development in the Croydon OA (see discussion in Section 5.4); and the areas of focused intensification (including linked to district centres, namely at Purley and Selsdon).
-Area specific opportunities are identified: - Purley Way "Growth within the transformation area will be expected to take advantage of the area's proximity to the Beddington Energy Recovery Facility to allow the use of a low carbon heat source to its future residents and commercial users." - Purley "Purley District Centre and the surrounding area may be suitable for a district heat network." - 9.5.4 However, it is not clear that heat network opportunities are set to be fully realised.
-It is important to recognise that this is a fast moving policy area (e.g. since CLP 2018 the view of combined heat and power (CHP) as a low carbon solution has changed dramatically, due to recent decarbonisation of the national grid, which leads to support for the use of electricity for heat production).
-Clusters of sites, including within the Purley Way (noting the possibility of drawing heat from the River Wandle and/or linking to heat production and/or heat demand within SIL), could potentially be suited to delivering a heat network in combination, particularly where higher density and or mixed use. - 9.5.5 Finally, there is a need to consider Policy SP6 (Environment and Climate Change Sustainable Design and Construction), which is proposed for very limited updates.
+A small number of specific opportunities are identified: - Purley Way "Growth within the transformation area will be expected to take advantage of the area's proximity to the Beddington Energy Recovery Facility to allow the use of a low carbon heat source to its future residents and commercial users." - Purley "Purley District Centre and the surrounding area may be suitable for a district heat network." - 9.5.4 However, it is not clear that heat network opportunities are set to be fully realised.
+It is important to recognise that this is a fast moving policy area (e.g. since CLP 2018 the reputation of combined heat and power (CHP) as a low carbon technology has changed dramatically, due to recent decarbonisation of the national grid, which leads to support for the use of electricity for heat production, as opposed to gas).
+Clusters of sites, including within the Purley Way (noting the possibility of drawing heat from the River Wandle and/or linking to heat production and/or heat demand within SIL), could potentially be suited to delivering a heat network in combination, particularly where higher density and or mixed use, hence there is an argument for undertaking further work ahead of finalising the Local Plan, to ensure that opportunities will be fully realised.
+It is recommended that further consideration be given to this matter, albeit it is recognised that there is a need to undertake proportionate work at the Local Plan stage, mindful of limited resources and the need to avoid undue delays to plan-making, and the fact that further work can be undertaken subsequent to the Local Plan, both ahead of and as part of planning applications. - 9.5.5 Finally, there is a need to consider Policy SP6 (Environment and Climate Change Sustainable Design and Construction), which is proposed for very limited updates.
 As per CLP 2018, the proposal is to set policy for schemes involving fewer than 10 homes, given that policy for larger ('major') schemes is set through the London Plan.
 It is recommended that consideration is given to way of supplementing the London Plan requirements, for example in respect of whole lifecycle carbon emissions (i.e. an approach whereby account is taken of non-operational emission, in addition to operational emissions).
+It is important to recognise that this is a fast paced policy area, whilst London Plan policies were drafted several years ago.